SamCodes96/BlazorFaceRecog/README.md

 ### Using the App
 Use the `Start` button to begin detection.
 This will highlight faces in the frame.
-If there are any saved faces that match then the name will be displayed.
+If there are any saved faces that match then the name will be displayed as well as the similarity score.
 The recognition logic only supports one face at a time.

 Use the `Train` button to manage saved faces.
 Currently only JPEG images are supported for training.